rjvitorino/ckan-vagrant/README.md

 ### DISCLAIMER

-This project is not to be used on a production environment.
+This project is **not to be used on a production environment**!
 It was created to quickly provide a virtual environment to developers/managers that want to work with CKAN and don't need the hassle of configuring a server or installing all the required packages on their machine.

 ---